hicsail/notification-service/README.md

 # NOTIFICATION-SERVICE

-This paclage provides is a Microservice that lets you create email templates, queue your email on AWS SQS, and send the email through AWS SES.
+This is a notification microservice that lets you create email templates, queue your email on AWS SQS, and send the email to users of your applications through AWS SES.

 ## 📖 Prerequisite

-In order to run/develop this Microservice, your project needs the following packages installed:
+In order to run/develop this Microservice, your project needs the following dependecies:

 ```
     "node": "^14.15.0 || >=16.10.0",